-- 1.6.1 CDC-1 Dust Collectors: Shown in Figure 1, the collector is available in 300, 600, and 900 cfm models.
+- 1.6.1 CDC-1 Dust Collectors: Shown in Figure 1, CDC-1 Dust Collectors are standard with BNP cabinets with 900 cfm reclaimers, unless an optional RPC-2 or RPH-2 Dust Collector is ordered at time of purchase.
 The single-filter cartridge is cleaned by using a manually controlled pulse of compressed air.
 Dust collects in a 5-gallon dust drum, which must be frequently emptied.
-CDC-1 Dust Collectors are standard with BNP cabinets unless an optional RPC-2 or RPH-2 Dust Collector is ordered at time of purchase.
-Refer to manual number 28225. - 1.6.2 RPC-2 Dust Collectors: Shown in Figure 3, this collector is available in 600 cfm and 900 cfm models.
+Refer to manual number 28225. - 1.6.2 RPC-2 Dust Collectors: Shown in Figure 2, this collector is available for 900 cfm models for use with BNP-6012 and 7212 cabinets.
 Dual-filter cartridges are automatically cleaned by a timed, periodic pulse of compressed air.
 Dust collects in the drawer, and it must be frequently emptied.
-Refer to manual number 22788. - 1.6.3 RPH-2 Dust Collector: The RPH-2 is available in 600 cfm and 900 cfm models.
-It is set up and operate the same as the RPC-2, as shown in Figure 3, but instead of a dust drawer the collector sits atop a hopper, which provides additional dust storage and empties into a 30-gallon drum.
-Refer to manual number 21449. - 1.6.4 HEPA (high-efficiency particulate air) Filter: Optional HEPA afterfilters provide additional filtration and must be used with a reverse-pulse cartridge collector when removing toxic coatings, heavy metals, or any other toxic materials.
+Refer to manual number 22788. - 1.6.3 RPH Dust Collector: The RPH-2 (900 cfm and RPH-3 (1200)cfm) are set up and operates the same as the RPC-2, as shown in Figure 2, but instead of a dust drawer the collector sits atop a hopper, which provides additional dust storage and empties into a 30-gallon drum.
+An RPH is standard with 1200 cfm models.
+Refer to manual number 21449.

+1.6.4 HEPA (high-efficiency particulate air) Filter: Optional HEPA afterfilters provide additional filtration and must be used with a reverse-pulse cartridge collector when removing toxic coatings, heavy metals, or any other toxic materials.
 Refer to the applicable dust collector manual noted in Paragraph 1.1.1 for the HEPA option.